-- 6.1 Financial It is the consideration of the Corporate Risk Management Group that recurring costs associated with the measures in place for each risk are proportionate to the level of risk.
-The financial requirements to support the Register for 2019 should be met within agreed budget allocations.
-Any unplanned and unbudgeted costs that arise in relation to any of the corporate risks identified will be subject to review by the Council Management Team and if required will be reported to Council. - 6.2 Personnel There are no immediate implications. - 6.3 Other Effective implementation of this register will require the support and commitment of the Risk Owners identified within the register.
+- 6.1 Financial It is the consideration of the Corporate Risk Management Group that the recurring costs associated with the measures in place for each risk are proportionate to the level of risk.
+The financial requirements to support the Risk Register should be met within the proposed budget allocations.
+Any unplanned and unbudgeted costs that arise in relation to any of the corporate risks identified will be subject to review by the Corporate Management Team. - 6.2 Personnel There are no immediate implications. - 6.3 Other Effective implementation of this register will require the support and commitment of the Risk Owners identified within the register.